 13. Grocery shopping

 I hope this will help you on your own journey to become debt free.
-It’s really important to remember that bills MUST be paid, and that debts do not go away, you must pay off your debt.
+It’s really important to remember that bills MUST be paid, and that they do not go away, you must pay off your debt.
 Ignoring them will result in bad defaults and CCJs, which show up on your credit file and can affect your ability to obtain a mortgage.
 Also, you’re paving the way for a better financial future for yourself!

 Want some more money-saving tips?
 Head on over to Tuppenny’s FIREplace for a round-up of 30 frugal-living bloggers and our best tips to save money.

-DISCLAIMER: Please note that I am not a financial advisor, and this post is based on my own experiences which I share with you in the hope that it may assist you with your own debt-free journey.
+DISCLAIMER: Please note that I am not a financial advisor.
+This post is based on my own experiences which I share with you in the hope that it may assist you with your own debt-free journey.
 I will always recommend that you do your own thorough research, prior to committing to any arrangements you deem necessary.